How do dynamic electricity tariffs work?

 Could you still end up paying more?

-Adding solar panels or home batteries can boost your savings even further - you’ll find more information in our comprehensive guides on solar panels, solar batteries, and heat pumps.
+Adding solar panels or home batteries can boost your savings even further.
+You’ll find more information in our comprehensive guides on solar panels, solar batteries, and heat pumps.

 How much can you save?

-While dynamic electricity tariffs haven’t launched in Ireland yet, calculations show that households could save up to €587 a year by switching to the cheapest available Time-of-Use tariff.
+Dynamic electricity tariffs are new in Ireland, so it’s too early to say how much households could typically save by switching.
+However, calculations show households could save up to €484 a year by switching to the cheapest available Time-of-Use tariff.

-Research by The European Consumer Organisation reveals households in other EU countries saved up to 38% on annual electricity bills by switching to a Dynamic tariff, depending on how and when they use energy.
+Research by The European Consumer Organisation reveals households in other EU countries saved up to 38% on annual electricity bills by switching to a dynamic tariff, depending on how and when they use energy.

 The EU data shows: